mgaringoDev/mgaringoDev.github.io/pages/cv.md

 ***

-Interests and Extra-Curricular Activities
+Interests
 ============

-* <p align="justify">I frequently participate in machine learning algorithm competitions in oder reinforce my existing knowledge in the area of data analysis and classification while also learning new algorithms and ways to make them more efficient.</p>
+* <p align="justify">I frequently participate in machine learning algorithm competitions in oder to reinforce my existing knowledge in the area of data analysis and pattern classification, while also learning new algorithms and ways to make them more efficient.</p>

-* I am also an avid runner, competing in various road and trail races in the Toronto
+* I am also an avid runner, competing in various road and trail races in Toronto.

 ***